MetOffice/lfric_core/documentation/source/user_guide/applications/application_structure.rst

  - **field**: an object that can store fields and field collections.
 A field or field collection can be accessed from `field` by name.
- - **configuration** An instance of the configuration object described above, which stores the model configuration: input values, science options, switches and so forth.
+ - **configuration** An instance of the :ref:`configuration object <configuration-object>` described above, which stores the model
+   configuration: input values, science options, switches and so forth.
- - **values** An instance of the key-value data structure described above that can store any type or class which can be accessed by name.
+ - **values** An instance of the :ref:`key-value data structure
+   <keyvalue-pair-object>` described above that can store any type or class
+   which can be accessed by name.
  - **mpi** Stores an object that can be used to perform MPI tasks.
  - **clock** and **calendar** objects can track model time.